 Increased sense of well-being

-RESEARCH ON TAI CHI FOR ARTHRITIS
+RESEARCH ON TAI CHI FOR JOINT HEALTH

 In a 2003 Journal of Rheumatology article, older women with osteoarthritis safely performed the 12-movement Tai Chi for Arthritis program and noted improvement of symptoms as well as improved balance and physical functioning.